 In the daycare for dogs, the same thing happens.
 When you leave them for work, they need to be attended to by someone.
 But where are you going to leave them?
 With whom?
 That is where choosing the right doggy daycare comes in.
 They offer different services that your dog will enjoy and will make you satisfied in the process.
 The facility you are going to choose will let them play with other dogs and people.
 They will have the chance to run outdoors and do other activities that are under their curriculum.

 How Much Does It Cost?

 Usually, the doggy daycare’s cost varies from $15 to $40 a day.
 What causes the cost to vary?
-The location you are in and the type of daycare you choose makes it different.
+The location you are in and the type of daycare you choose make it different.
 Compare the cost of living in big cities against rural areas.
-You will see higher costs of living in a big city rather than living in small cities.
+You will see higher costs of living in a big city rather than living in a small city.
 Also, the services you will choose to change the amount of the offered cost.

-In-home daycares offer lower prices than that of fully-staffed facilities.
+In-home daycares offer lower prices than fully-staffed facilities.
 However, If you will take a look at the bigger facilities, they provide more rooms for enjoyment and interaction with more dogs.
-The equipment, service, and the area to move around differs from each type of facility.
+The equipment, service, and the area to move around differ from each type of facility.

 What are the steps to follow when choosing the right doggy daycare?